rbadrinath/FCP/SCRIPT/SCRIPT.md

 [comment]: # (--------- 10_strings_libraries.md ---------)
+# STANDARD STRING LIBRARY FUNCTION in C
-OBJECTIVE:
+## OBJECTIVE:
   * String library usages
   * Notion of library

-  * Making life easy
+## WHY LIBRARY FUNCTIONS
-      the C library has many funcitons that make life easy Functions from string.h
+*  The C library has many funcitons that make life easy
-	Functions from math.h
+  *	Functions from string.h
-	Functions from ctype.h
+  *	Functions from math.h
-	... many others
+  *	Functions from ctype.h ... many others
   * Use the string.h functions to do some of the stuff we did earlier
   * Can you convert a string to an int and vice versa using functions in ctype.h
   * Use the math.h functions to do interesting stuff like powers and trignometry
   * Remember to always check return value for errors.
 Read the man page!

-* END OF CLASS CHECK:
+## END OF CLASS CHECK:
   * Student should be able to use string.h functions and strings in order
      - to concatenate two strings.
      - to convert string to ascii and vice versa